lyakoway/ai-RAG-chat/README.md

 | Answer judge       | 5.0/5 on three axes, same model family          | Supporting only.
 A strict eval needs an independent judge or a human                         |
 | Reliability        | 63 pytest tests + CI                            | Critical paths (errors, empty docs, agent loops) are under automated tests                   |

-Highlighted rows are keep / reject decisions; the absolute scores under them are supporting measurements, not the claim.
+Bold rows are keep / reject decisions.
+The absolute scores below them are supporting measurements, not headline claims.

 **AI engineer's checklist:**